richard-ian-carpenter/richard-ian-carpenter/README.md

 Welcome to my `README` page.

+**UPDATE 08 Apr 2025:**
+Set up domain ragistration and github.io page.
+Also set up a "Working Projects" repository so that I can work from either my desktop or my laptop.
+The [Just A Data Geek](https://www.justadatageek.com) blog is my current project.

 **UPDATE 04 Apr 2025:**
 Updating the licensing on my work.
 Preparing to create a github.io page to do my blogging here, while my domain is registered elsewhere.